mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   ```

 - prepare a wiki staging directory in the BCCN_Conference repository.
 The directory name
-  should include ".ignore" to make sure these files will not yet become part of the
+  should include ".ignore" to make sure these files will not yet become part of the gin
   repository for now.
-Further, prepare `notes` and `rawdata` directories
+Further, prepare `notes` and `rawdata` directories.

   ```bash
   GALLERIES_STAGING=$CONFERENCE_ROOT/staging.ignore